centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 ---
 title: Basic Centra concepts and definitions
+altTitle: Basic concepts
 taxonomy:
     category: docs
-process:
-	twig: true
 ---

-Asterisk (*) means there are unresolved related comments to be addressed in [Google doc for developer.centra.com](https://docs.google.com/document/d/1HerK54L9ZsxuoTATE0sS3oIZpO0dc9V3I_2Knc-lXN0/)
+Asterisk (`*`) means there are unresolved related comments to be addressed in [Google doc for developer.centra.com](https://docs.google.com/document/d/1HerK54L9ZsxuoTATE0sS3oIZpO0dc9V3I_2Knc-lXN0/)

-## A
+## **A**

 **Account**
 _B2B_
-Account is a company or individual buying Wholesale, with a profile stored in Centra.
+Account is a company or individual buying Wholesale with a profile stored in Centra.
 An Account can be represented by several Buyers.
 Information about the Account is stored where customer information is stored.
-Examples are: customer number, buyers, addresses.
-There are also attributes for segmentation such as market, price list and warehouse group.
+Examples are: Customer Number, Buyers, Addresses.
+There are also attributes for segmentation such as Market, Price List and Warehouse Group.
 Accounts are only used in the Wholesale module of Centra.
 The corresponding concept in the Direct-to-Consumer module is Customer.

 **Affiliate** *
 _B2C_
-Tool for linking orders to different sources, typically to track sales from social channels.
-An Affiliate can use it by inserting either a pixel or a code snippet with a specific URL into their own channels.
+Tool for linking orders to different sources, typically to track sales from social media channels.
+An Affiliate can use it by inserting a pixel or a code snippet with a specific URL into their own channels.
 Each call of the URL will create a cookie that identifies the end user and matches with the Affiliate.
-You have a possibility to setup Affiliate URL in the way that it will include additional attributes and change the amount of days that cookie will be valid.
+You have the option to setup the Affiliate URL to include additional attributes and change the amount of days that cookie will be valid.

 **Agent**
 _B2B_
 Specific user role in Centra for agents.
 The Agent can add Accounts and place orders for Accounts.
 Agent users have access to both Centra and Centra Showroom.
-Agents can have a commission percentage which is used to calculate a Commission.
+Agents can be configured with a commission percentage which is used to calculate their Commission.

-**Attribute Catalog**
-_B2B/B2C_
-Configuration of Custom Attribute values.
-End-User Accessible.

 **Attribute**
 _B2B/B2C_
-Specific data field attached to a Product (“general attributes”) or Variant (“variant attributes”).
+Specific data field attached to a Product (General Attributes) or Variant (Variant Attributes).
 There are standard, predefined and custom attributes.
-Custom attributes are set up in the Configuration and custom attribute values are set up in the Attribute Catalog.
+Custom attributes definitions are set up in the Configuration and their values are set up in the Attribute Catalog

+**Attribute Catalog**
+_B2B/B2C_
+This is where the static custom attributes defined in the client configuration are added to then be selectable on the products, variants, orders, customers or accounts.
+Attributes can be of type boolean, input, multi-line text, drop-down select, image, file or a readonly static.
+Please note that empty attribute values are not returned in API responses.
+Attribute catalog is shared by both B2B and B2C stores.

-## B
+## **B**

 **Back-order**
 _B2B/B2C_
 An order placed when there was no stock.
-Back-ordering is enabled/disabled for each Store separately and applies to all products in the store.
+Back-ordering is configured for each Store separately and applies to all products in the store.
 When an Order is created with back-ordered items, Demand is created.
-See also: Preorder B2B/B2C
+See also: Preorder.

 **Basket**
-_B2B/B2C_
-A basket is where products are held when selected for purchase.
-Naming convention of basket in Centra is Selection.
+_B2C_
+See Selection.

 **Brand**
 _B2B/B2C_
-A brand is a general attribute on product level where you can store the product’s brand
+A Brand is a general attribute on product level where you can store the product’s brand.
+Each product can only belong to a single brand.

+**Bundle Product**
+_B2B/B2C_
+A Bundle Product is a Product created by combining physical products within Centra.
+Once the Bundle Product is added to a selection, all items of that Bundle Product will be added automatically.
+Stock updates for Bundle Product are triggered by updating stock of the corresponding physical Products.

 **Buyer**
 _B2B_
-Individual connected to a specific Account, who can log in to Centra Showroom and place orders.
+Individual connected to a specific Account who can log in to Centra Showroom and place orders.
 For example a purchaser at a specific store.

-**Bundle Product**
-_B2B/B2C_
-Bundle is a Product that was synthetically created by combining physical products within Centra.
-Important: stock updates on Bundle Product are triggered by updating stock of the corresponding physical Products.

-## C
+## **C**

 **Campaign**
 _B2B/B2C_